How to Start a Private Family Archive (In a Weekend)

 - Tree first: Add yourself, parents, and grandparents for orientation

-- Permissions: Keep posts private by default; share to circles as needed
+- Permissions: Keep posts private by default inside the family workspace

 Step 3 — Upload with structure